-More than 2 million visitors each year come to the Pisgah Ranger District of Pisgah National Forest and that number is growing each year.
+More than 2 million visitors each year come to the Pisgah Ranger District of Pisgah National Forest, and that number is growing annually.
 With more than 160,000 acres, the district is known nationally for its outstanding recreation opportunities and spectacular diversity of plant and animal life.
 Of the 160,000 acres that make up the Pisgah Ranger District, 88,300 of them are in Transylvania County.
-The district has about 400 miles of trails, 180 miles of which are open to mountain biking, and 100 miles of trails for horseback riding.
+The district has about 400 miles of trails, 180 miles of which are open to mountain biking, and 100 miles of which are open for horseback riding.

 For more information, stop by the Pisgah Ranger Station and Visitor Center, located a mile from the forest entrance on U.S. 276, or call (828) 877-3265.
 To make a camping reservation at developed campsites, or picnic shelter reservations, call (877) 444-6777 or go to www.recreation.gov.